 Scholarship Application:

 In order to apply for a scholarship, the student must be accepted by Calhoun Community College.
-The Dual Enrollment Scholarship Application is available to download along with the application for admissions, the required Dual Enrollment Approval Form, and Signature Page.
-The link to these documents can be found at: http://www.calhoun.edu/dualenrollment
+The Dual Enrollment Scholarship Application is incorporated in the Comprehensive Dual Enrollment Approval Form, and Signature Page.
+The link to this document can be found at: http://www.calhoun.edu/dualenrollment

 Short Term Certificates